BCharash/PraiasPortugal/docs/design-journal.md

 Introduce the concept of a **Beach Complex** as a first-class domain object.

-A Beach Complex is a continuous stretch of coastline that can normally be traversed on foot without crossing a significant natural or artificial barrier.
+A Beach Complex is a continuous stretch of coastline that can ordinarily be traversed on foot without crossing a significant natural or human-made barrier.

 Beach Complexes are a conceptual abstraction defined by **Praias de Portugal**.
 They are not official Portuguese administrative entities.